nodejs/node/doc/api/async_hooks.md

 * Returns {undefined}

-Call all `before` callbacks and let them know a new asynchronous execution context is being entered.
+Call all `before` callbacks to notify that a new asynchronous execution context is being entered.
 If nested calls to `emitBefore()` are made, the stack of `asyncId`s will be tracked and properly unwound.

 #### `asyncResource.emitAfter()`